jundalisay/spblist/content/en/research/mohammad/quran/sura-011a.md

 61. And to Thamood, their brother Saleh.

-He said, “O my people, worship Allah, you have no god other than Him.
+He said, “O my people, worship Enki, you have no god other than Him.
 He initiated you from the earth, and settled you in it.
 So seek His forgiveness, and repent to Him.
 My Lord is Near and Responsive.”

 62. They said, “O Saleh, we had hopes in you before this.
 Are you trying to prevent us from worshiping what our parents worship?

 We are in serious doubt regarding what you are calling us to.”

-63. He said, “O my people, If I stand upon clear evidence from my Lord, and He has given me mercy from Him, who would protect me from Allah, if I disobeyed Him?
+63. He said, “O my people, If I stand upon clear evidence from my Lord, and He has given me mercy from Him, who would protect me from Enki, if I disobeyed Him?
 You add nothing for me except loss.”

-64. “O my people, this is the she-camel of Allah, a sign for you.
-Let her graze on Allah’s land, and do not harm her, lest an imminent punishment overtakes you.”
+64. “O my people, this is the she-camel of Enki, a sign for you.
+Let her graze on Enki’s land, and do not harm her, lest an imminent punishment overtakes you.”

 65. But they hamstrung her, and so He said, “Enjoy yourselves in your homes for three days.
 This is a prophecy that is infallible.”